-While they’re cooking, stir the crushed garlic into the yoghurt and loosen with water until, again, it has the consistency of double cream.
+While they’re cooking, stir the crushed garlic into the yoghurt and loosen with water until it has the consistency of double cream.

-Spoon the beans and their tomato sauce into a bowl and stir in the seven-spice mix and chopped parsley.
+Spoon the beans and their tomato sauce into a bowl and stir in the chopped parsley.
 Allow to cool, then just before serving drizzle over the yoghurt mixture and scatter with toasted pine nuts, if using.